-Carrying his own cross he went out of the city to the place of the skull or, as it was called in Hebrew, Golgotha.
+Carrying his own cross, he went out of the city to the place of the skull or, as it was called in Hebrew, Golgotha.

 The cross is the measure of Christ's love for us.
 This love has the power to heal and save.
 The cross is an act of love, both on the part of the Father who sent his only son to save us, and on Jesus' part, who lays down his life in love.

-Annie O'Connor May the spirit and light of Easter bless us all, watch over us and protect us on our journey, open us from the darkness into the light of peace and hope and transfiguration.
-The dawn that is rising on Easter morning is a gift to our hearts and we are meant to celebrate it and to carry away from this holy, ancient place the gifts of healing and light and the courage of a new beginning.
-John O'Donohue
+Annie O'Connor Healing through the life, death and resurrection of Christ